michaelssavage/plantbassd/posts/top-ten-releases/michael-22-12-22.md

 </div>
 <div class="col clubGuide">

 Light and easy on the ears, Hotel Koko is a fun mix of floating house music.
 Big fan of ‘Usch’, a dreamy tune with luscious bells, delays, and flangers, and ‘Get Goofy’ which is a breakbeat remake of the pop track by MishCatt.
-My favourite listen on the album is ‘Follow You’ featuring Aluna with the rich rhodes keys and vocals.
+My favourite listen on the album is ‘Follow You’ featuring Aluna with her comfy vocals and the rich Rhodes Keys.

 Buy & Listen here: <a class="btn btn-outline-dark" role="button" href="https://kornelkovacs.bandcamp.com/album/hotel-koko" rel="noopener noreferrer" target="_blank">BandCamp</a>